-Dylan is super excited to be coaching with Stowe Youth Cycling this season!
+Dylan is super excited to be coaching with Stowe Mountain Bike Academy.
 Helping to share his love of bikes, knowledge and skills, and just all around stoke on bikes is something he’s extremely passionate about.

 Ryan is first aid and CPR certified.

 Ryan grew up with a passion for two wheels.
 He was always the first one in his neighborhood to discover new spots to ride and places to build jumps or ramps from salvaged wood from nearby construction sites.